 Windshield wipers and water repellent products

 It sounds obvious, but turn on the windshield wipers when it rains.
 You need a clear view.
-You can also use rain repellent products on windows to help proactively clear water from the glass.
+You can also use rain-repellent products on your car windows to help proactively clear water.

 Tips to avoid hydroplaning